x13a/Wasted/README.md

 You can use [PanicKit](https://guardianproject.info/code/panickit/), tile, shortcut or send a message with a secret code.
 On trigger, using
-[Device Administration API](https://developer.android.com/guide/topics/admin/device-admin), it locks a device and optionally runs wipe.
+[Device Administration API](https://developer.android.com/guide/topics/admin/device-admin), it locks a device and optionally runs wipe (factory reset).
+Also it can send a broadcast message instead of the wipe.

 Also you can:
 * fire when a device was not unlocked for X time